- Stakeholder engagement

 - Risk assessment

-The Geneva Centre for the Democratic Control of Armed Forces (DCAF) Security and Human Rights Implementation Mechanism (SHRIM) is a multi-donor trust fund committed to improving security and human rights good practice in a coherent, sustainable and cost effective way.
+The Geneva Centre for Security Sector Governance (DCAF) Security and Human Rights Implementation Mechanism (SHRIM) is a multi-donor trust fund committed to improving security and human rights good practice in a coherent, sustainable and cost effective way.

 The SHRIM builds on the engagement of committed donors combined with DCAF’s unique expertise developing international multi-actor mechanisms to support targeted, cost-effective security, development and human rights programming in fragile contexts.
 The SHRIM enables multi-stakeholder action based on identified needs and priorities, thus promoting coherence at the international policy and operational levels, consistent with the Paris Declaration on Aid Effectiveness.